RMS Caronia (1947): History

-1949–1959: a ship ahead of her time
+1949–1959: A ship ahead of her time

-The brand-new RMS Caronia made her maiden voyage on 4 January 1949 between Southampton and New York.
+The brand-new RMS Caronia commenced her maiden voyage on 4 January 1949 between Southampton and New York.
 Two more transatlantic crossings followed before the ship embarked on her first cruises from New York to the Caribbean.
 During her first years she spent most of the year on transatlantic crossings; only during the winter was she engaged in cruising.
 In 1951 she made her first world cruise.
 From 1952 onwards she made transatlantic crossings only in August and September, with the rest of the year dedicated to cruising; during one such cruise, she ran aground in Egypt on 12 March 1952 while transiting the Suez Canal.
-In May 1953 the Caronia made what was perhaps her most famous cruise, associated with the coronation ceremony of Queen Elizabeth II (who had christened the Caronia six years earlier).
+In May 1953 Caronia made what was perhaps her most famous cruise, associated with the coronation ceremony of Queen Elizabeth II (who had christened Caronia six years earlier).
 The ship was used as a hotel, as most of the accommodation in the United Kingdom was fully booked.

 Caronia ran aground at Messina, Sicily, Italy, on 31 May 1956, but was refloated the next day.
 Her annual refit in November 1956 saw Caronia modernised for southern cruising with air-conditioning outfitted through the entire ship.
 Her world cruise of 1958 saw her suffer the most serious accident of her career.
-Sailing slowly out of Yokohama harbour to avoid collision with a United States Navy vessel, she was driven by high winds against the harbor′s breakwater, causing serious damage to her bow and demolishing a harbor lighthouse in the process.
-The United States Navy allowed Cunard to use their drydock at the Yokosuka yard for repairs to the Caronia.
+Sailing slowly out of Yokohama harbour to avoid collision with a United States Navy vessel, she was driven by high winds against the harbor's breakwater, causing serious damage to her bow and demolishing a harbor lighthouse in the process.
+The United States Navy allowed Cunard to use their drydock at the Yokosuka yard for repairs to Caronia.
 That same year Caronia's autumn cruise in the Mediterranean had to be cancelled due to political tensions in the Middle East.